kresimirprlic/ckp-sn-query-editor/README.md

 Click the **Fields** button to open the configuration modal:

 - **Fields** — enter comma-separated field names to customise which columns are displayed.
-Each log source remembers its own field configuration independently
+Each log source remembers its own field configuration independently. `sys_id` is always included even if you omit it from the list (it's needed for row identity)
 - **Records to fetch** — set how many records to load per batch (default 350, range 50–5000)
 - **Reset to Default** — restores the source's default fields and the 350 record limit

+### Persisted Preferences

+The following settings survive across browser sessions via `chrome.storage.local`:

+- The selected **log source**
+- The current **time range** (including the Custom range From/To values)
+- Per-source **field overrides** entered in the Fields modal
+- The **records-to-fetch** limit

+Stats counts, search text, level toggles, and column widths are intentionally **not** persisted — each new session starts fresh on filters but with your chosen workspace shape.

 ### Performance